esm-tools/pymor_workshop/exercises/unit_conversion.md

 # Unit conversion

-After cmorization process the units in the output files are expected to as defined in the CMIP tables.
+After cmorization process the units in the output files are expected to match those defined in the CMIP tables.

-When the units in the source files differ from the units in the CMIP tables, Pymor tool handles the unit conversion automatically almost all the time.
-It can also handle chemical names in the units.
-It also support alternative source of defining units.
-This can be used to define units for variables that are incorrectly defined in the source files.
+When the units in the source files differ from the units in the CMIP tables, Pymor tool tries to handle the unit conversion automatically.
+It can also handle chemical names in the units (for example, moles of carbon).
+You, as a user, can also let Pymor know what are the units of your source data.
+This is useful to define units for variables that are incorrectly defined in the source files, or that are not recognised by the unit-conversion libraries used by Pymor.

 The exercises covers the following topics:

-- Handling chemical names in units
+- Handling chemical names in units in source files
 - Handling incorrect units in source files

 ---